Neuromorphic Networks as Revealed by Features Similarity: Results and discussion

 The maximum modularity neuromorphic network is shown in Figure~\ref{fig:ALL}.
-Each node corresponds to one of the 735 neuronal reconstructions, and the links between pairs of nodes are shown with width proportional to their pair-wise coincidence simialrity.
-Several examples of neuronal reconstructions have also been provided respectively to some of the nodes.
-Several interesting results can be inferred from this result.
-First, we have that the obtained network is not only highly modular, but its mostly compact modules correspond accurately with the chosen 8 types of neurons.
+Each node corresponds to one of the 735 neuronal reconstructions, and the links between pairs of nodes are shown with width proportional to their pair-wise coincidence similarity.
+Examples of neuronal reconstructions have also been provided respectively to some of the nodes.
+A number of interesting aspects can be inferred from the obtained network.
+First, we have that the obtained network is not only highly modular, but its mostly compact modules correspond accurately to the chosen 8 types of neurons.
 In addition, their morphological relationship is further characterized by the respectively obtained interconnections.
-Except for the \emph{Borst-optic Lobe-tangential} neuron type, which has been split into two separated groups, neuronal types that are morphologically similar resulted in adjacent modules, while more distinct reconstructions were mapped into well-separated modules.
+Except for the \emph{Borst-optic Lobe-tangential} neuron type, which has been split into two separated groups, neuronal types that are morphologically similar were mapped into adjacent modules, while more distinct reconstructions were associated with well-separated modules.
 Interestingly, one of the groups into which the \emph{Borst-optic Lobe-tangential} neuron type has been partitioned can be observed to implement a bridge between two of the larger modules.
+Also worth noticing is the fact that this group yielded a separated network, probably as a consequence of the literal modularity not imposing additional restrictions such as uniformly random connections within the modules, therefore allowing increased flexibility while searching, in supervised manner, for the maximum value of the literal modularity.